 Bringing together generations of the NFL family, the Huddle Against Hunger showed the collective impact that can be made, while also having a little fun.
 “It’s amazing to see volunteers of all ages come out to support such an important cause that effects thousands of children across the state of Tennessee every day,” said Anna Isaacson, Senior Vice President of Social Responsibility, NFL.
 “We couldn’t have asked for a better volunteer group to have helped make this event such a success and we’re thrilled to get these food kits in the hands of those who need them most later this week.”
 The excitement will continue Friday when the backpacks assembled this morning will be delivered to local schools by NFL players who are in town for the draft.

-The Huddle Against Hunger continues through Sunday, May 5th, with active food drives at supportive local businesses throughout Nashville and Middle Tennessee.
-This is the start of the season-long journey to contribute one-hundred million minutes to communities throughout the nation.
-Additional volunteer events will be held throughout the season, hosted by the league and all 32 clubs.
-If you’re in Tennessee, find a local business and join the fight against hunger.
-For those elsewhere, join the NFL and volunteers from around the county in huddling up for a cause that is important to you.
+The Huddle Against Hunger ran through Sunday, May 5th, with active food drives at supportive local businesses throughout Nashville and Middle Tennessee.
+This served as the start of the season-long journey to contribute one-hundred million minutes to communities throughout the nation.